 The input key KEY shall be KeNB when the MN is an ng-eNB and KgNB when the MN is a gNB.

-Editor’s note: This Annex A.16 is for Derivation of Ksn for DC, SA3 to analyse and decide whether a new dedicated FC value to be defined for selective SCG.
+NOTE: The same input string is used for both DC and SCPAC.
+Therefore it is crucial that the SN Counter value input is never reused within or across DC and SCPAC.

 * * * * End of changes * * * *